Bhavani-0728/Python-Full-Stack-Project/README.md

 # 💰 Full-Stack Expense Tracker

 A user-friendly full-stack web application to manage personal finances.
-Users can track income and expenses, categorize transactions, and visualize spending trends using charts.
+Users can track income and expenses, categorize transactions, and visualize spending trends using interactive charts.
 This project demonstrates a complete full-stack application using Python, FastAPI, Supabase, and Streamlit.

 ## 🌟 Features

-- **💵 Transaction Management**: Add, view, update, and delete income and expenses.
+- **💵 Transaction Management**: Add, view, and manage income and expenses.
 - **📊 Dashboard & Charts**: Visualize monthly spending and category-wise expenses.
 - **🔖 Categories**: Organize transactions by category (Food, Travel, Bills, etc.).
 - **🗓️ Date Tracking**: Record transaction dates for accurate monthly reports.
-- **🔐 User Authentication**: Secure signup and login using Supabase Auth.
+- **🔐 User Authentication**: Secure signup and login with session management.
-- **📈 Expense Reports**: Analyze spending trends over time.
+- **📈 Budget Tracking**: Set and monitor budgets for each user.
 - **💻 Responsive Design**: Clean, modern interface for desktop and mobile.

 ## Project Structure